 This symposium brought together health professionals and community members interested in Francophone health.
 These symposia are meant to inform and promote networking within the Francophone population, as well as explore questions of importance and relevance to Francophone health issues.

-Through networking, small-group work, and discussions, the delegates received an update on the Francophone component of the School and learned about Francophone health issues and priorities as well as research initiatives and projects relating to the health of Francophones in northern Ontario and beyond.
+Through networking, small-group work, and discussions, the delegates received an update on the Francophone component of the University and learned about Francophone health issues and priorities as well as research initiatives and projects relating to the health of Francophones in northern Ontario and beyond.

 Please consult the Program to find out about all the sessions which were presented.